juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 You want to make a chatbot for a university website to introduce campus programs, and answer student questions, and survey students.
 Your challenge is how to make a chatbot so it can answer student questions or social chitchat **in the middle of** introducing campus programs without derailing the task flow?

 ![A university website chatbot answering student questions in the middle of introducing campus programs.]( "A multi-purpose chatbot for a university website")

+# Challenges of Supporting Multi-Purpose Chatbots

+All the above examples show that a chatbot often needs to serve multiple purposes.
+Moreover, such a chatbot must handle the interleaving of different tasks, such as answering a user's questions in the middle of performing a task.
+The situation gets even more complex, if a user's question requires a multi-turn interaction, which could be interrupted and interleaves with additional questions (could be other multi-turn questions too!).

+Most chatbot platforms leave the challenges of handling task-switching or user digressions to chatbot developers, who must painstakingly hard wire all possible flows together.
+For example, using [Google Dialogflow](https://en.wikipedia.org/wiki/Dialogflow#:~:text=cloud.google.com%2Fdialogflow,response%20systems%2C%20and%20so%20on.), one must define context-specific "reprompts" themselves because default ones are often insufficient.
+For  example, the "reprompts" should be different for each user input when answering a chatbot's question "What

+"I don't want to answer your question"

+"I don't know how to answer this"

+"Why do you want to know my input?"

+"What do you think of it?"